playcanvas/developer.playcanvas.com/content/en/user-manual/assets/animation.md

 When importing animations, there are settings that can be tweaked to adjust the animation quality against the file size.

-They can be found the Project Settings under Asset Tasks.
+They can be found in the Project Settings under Asset Tasks.

 ![Animation Import Settings][animation_import_settings]